kubeshop/botkube-docs/docs/installation/slack/cloud-slack.md

 ### Listing Cloud Instances

 You can list all the Botkube Cloud instances by typing `@Botkube cloud list instances` in the Slack channel or click the button `List connected instances` in the help command response.
-Besides the instance `name`, `ID`, and `status` in the list response, you can also see a button `Get details` that you can click to go to instance details on Botkube Cloud Dashboard.
+Besides the instance `name`, `ID`, and `status` in the list response, you can also click the `Get details` button to go to instance details on Botkube Cloud Dashboard.

 ![Cloud Slack List Instances](assets/cloud_slack_command_list_instances.png "Cloud Slack list instances")

 ### Setting Default Cloud Instances

-Once a Botkube command is executed, it will be handled on target kubernetes cluster specified with `--cluster-name` flag.
+Once a Botkube command is executed, it will be handled on target Kubernetes cluster specified with `--cluster-name` flag.
 However, this is an optional flag, where if you have not specified it, Botkube Cloud will select the first instance.
-However, you can also achieve setting default instance with command `@Botkube cloud set default-instance instance_id`.
+However, you can also achieve setting default instance with command `@Botkube cloud set default-instance {instance-id}`.

 ![Cloud Slack Set Default Instances](assets/cloud_slack_command_set_default.png "Cloud Slack set default instance")